Pinzauti/verification-and-validation-techniques-in-ai-and-cybersecurity/README.md

-# LaTeX report template
-LaTeX template for reports.
+# Exercises for the course Verification and Validation Techniques in AI and Cybersecurity